PORTFOLIO > Encaustic & Cold Wax Paintings

 The surfaces of my encaustic paintings are often carved, etched, and/or embedded with other objects from nature: sand, glass, bark, twigs, stones, handmade papers, silk, wool and more.
 The subtle scent of molten bees wax fills the air, and the flame of the torch gently warms the studio.
 The experience is always a very sensory, visceral and intuitive one.

 The translucent and luminous layers of wax create an effect that is rich and varied allowing colors laid down previously to shine through.
-The intriguing effects of layering mirror the many layers of life, both in the human journey and within the natural world.
+The intriguing effects of layering mirror the many layers of life, both in human existence and within nature.
 Layers tell countless stories of life.

 Encaustic painting is a perfect medium to convey the idea of transformation and rebirth that is a major part of my creative work.
-Encaustic literally goes through an alchemical change in the process of painting, starting out as solid material, then into a molten liquid and finally transforming itself into a solid hard material once again.
-In this work it is the "process" more than the "product" that sings of transformation.
-The abstract works that result suggest cosmology and organic surfaces that call into question the origins, connectedness and the processes of life and death and rebirth and our profound impact on the planet.
+Encaustic literally goes through an alchemical change in the process of painting, starting out as solid colorless material, then changing into a molten liquid and finally transforming itself into a solid hard archival material of many different hues through the addition of special pigments.
+In this work, it is the "process" more than the "product" that sings of transformation.
+The artworks that result are abstract forms and surfaces that suggest organic and cosmic elements.

-An additional medium I work in is COLD WAX AND OIL PAINTING, which is the cousin to encaustic painting, as it also combines wax and pigments.
-While encaustic painting uses molten (melted) wax, cold wax is not heated or melted, it is a paste-like, translucent medium that is mixed with oil pigments.
-It also yields a luminous, semi-transparent, lustrous result.
-These lustrous abstract works explore the same concepts as all of my work: the process of transformation within nature and human existence.
+An additional medium I work in is cold wax mixed with traditional oils paints, which is the cousin to encaustic painting, and also combines wax and pigments.
+While encaustic painting uses molten (melted) wax, cold wax is not heated or melted.
+It is a paste-like, translucent medium that is mixed with oil pigments.
+The results also yield a luminous, semi-transparent, lustrous result.
+These lustrous works explore the same concepts as all of my art work: the processes of transformation within nature and human existence.